aiven/devportal/docs/products/redis/howto/configure-acl-permissions.rst

 Create an ACL using the Aiven CLI
 ---------------------------------

-1. Set up the the :doc:`CLI tool </docs/tools/cli>` if you don't have it already.
+1. Set up the :doc:`CLI tool </docs/tools/cli>` if you don't have it already.

 2. Create a user for ``mynewuser`` with read-only access to the ``mykeys.*`` keys::